NWUzhouwei/NWUzhouwei.github.io/_pages/projects.md

 - IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI)
 - IEEE Transactions on Circuits and Systems for Video Technology (TCSVT)
 - IEEE Transactions on Visualization and Computer Graphics (TVCG)
+- IEEE Transactions on Geoscience and Remote Sensing (TGRS)
 - IEEE Transactions on Biomedical Engineering (TBME)
 - IEEE Transactions on Cognitive and Developmental Systems (TCDS)
 - IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems（TCAD）